imperial-genomics-facility/igf-pipeline-help/qc_report_page.md

 </p>

 ### Undetermined reads
+Illumina demultiplexing software mark any read as undetermined, if its fails to correctly assign the read to a known samples (known index barcodes).
+Apart for the qc of the know samples, we also generate the qc of these undetermined reads per lane.

 #### Nevigate to undetermined read qc page
-Click on the 'Undetermined reads' tab from top level nav
+Click on the 'Undetermined reads' tab from top level navigation menu, if you are in '**Run Home**'.
+Alternatively you have to move to '**Run Home**' before you can access this page.

 <p>
 </p>